-The Environmental Protection Agency has flagged Connecticut as “at risk” for not meeting its air quality standards for 2025 and is not currently meeting 2008 standards.
+The Environmental Protection Agency has flagged Connecticut as “at risk” for not meeting its air quality standards for 2025 and is currently not even meeting 2008 standards!
 Poor air quality is largely driven by ground level ozone and fine particulates, which exacerbate asthma and other lung diseases, cardiac disease, among others.

 The Connecticut Department of Energy and Environmental Protection (DEEP) regularly monitors air quality around the state, and while air quality is much better than in the 1980s, we are still seeing many unhealthy days during the summer.
-In 2019, Fairfield County had 19 days that exceeded safety limits.
+In 2018, when we wrote our first Sustainability Plan, Connecticut had 21 days that exceeded safety limits but for 2023 we had only 19.
+Hopefully this positive trend will continue.

-On a positive note, the coal-burning power plant in Bridgeport is scheduled to be retired in 2021.
+On a positive note, the coal-burning power plant in Bridgeport is funded for demolition.

 Achievements to Date

-- The Town offers a voluntary, collaborative tree-planting program to help residents enhance the beauty of their property and create shaded streets that enhance air quality and property values
+- The Town offers a tree-planting program to help residents enhance the beauty of their property and create shaded streets that enhance air quality and property values

 - The Bicycle and Pedestrian Committee worked with the Town to develop a Bicycle and Pedestrian Master Plan, creating a network of bike/walking paths to encourage less auto traffic and reduce emissions

-- UI/Municipal Electric Vehicle Readiness study, December 2019
+- UI/Municipal Electric Vehicle Readiness Study completed December 2019

 - Expanding electric vehicle ownership in Fairfield, reducing emissions